mattjgerace/mattjgerace.github.io/personal-website/content/_index.md

 As a student, I worked as an undergraduate researcher with the [UVA Biocomplexity Insitute](https://biocomplexity.virginia.edu/) in the Network Systems Science and Advanced Computing (NSAAC) divison.
 Here I have collaborated closely with established researchers on finding solutions to reduce the spread of hospital aquired infections using data science, graph theory, and machine learning algorithms.

-During my undergrauate carrer, I also interned as a Software Engineer for [Legna Software](https://www.legnasoftware.com/).
+During my undergraduate carrer, I also interned as a Software Engineer for [Legna Software](https://www.legnasoftware.com/).

 I currently work for as a Software Engineer for [Annalect](https://www.annalect.com/).